The Journal is published online only. The frequency of releases is 4 times a year.

 Declaration of WMA Declaration of Helsinki - Ethical Principles for Medical Research

 Involving Human Subjectssubjects() and seeks to ensure that ethical standards and data collection rules are adhered to for research involving human .
-Before conducting research, the researcher should familiarize themselves with the informed consent provisions of the Declaration of Helsinki and conduct the research in strict accordance with the principles outlined below (cited in Declaration of Helsinki 25-32).
+Before conducting research, the researcher should familiarize themselves with the informed consent provisions of the Declaration of Helsinki and conduct the research in strict accordance with the principles outlined below.
 When presenting the results of

 experimental research on human subjects, authors should indicate whether the proceduresfollowed were in accordance with the ethical standards set out in the Declaration of Helsinki.